isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1986.md

 - Min. output capacity of 30 metres per minute.
 - Installation and maintenance costs are not supported.

--Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR -No change in vendor allowed
--The purchase of pre-owned/used equipment is not supportable

 ### Contact Information
 N.A.